michaelrambeau/michael2017/src/components/Projects/bestofjs.md

 ### Concept

-[bestof.js.org](http://bestof.js.org/about) gathers every day the latest trends about open source projects related to node.js and the web platform: JavaScript of course , client and server side, but also html, css...
+[bestof.js.org](http://bestof.js.org/about) gathers every day the latest trends about open source projects related to node.js and the web platform: JavaScript of course also HTML and CSS.

 ### Background: why bestof.js.org?

-Javascript, HTML and CSS are advancing faster than ever, we are going fullspeed on innovation.
+JavaScript and web technologies are advancing faster than ever, we are going full-speed on innovation.
 Amazing open-source projects are released almost everyday, so it's hard to keep up-to-date about the trends.

-This is why I build [bestof.js.org](http://bestof.js.org/), I wanted a way to check every easily the most relevant projects.
+* What are the most popular projects right now, over the last weeks or over the last months?
+* What are the most relevant projects related to a given tag: the best framework?
+The best testing tools?

+To answer those questions, I built [bestof.js.org](http://bestof.js.org/).

+Every day, bestof.js.org aggregate data from Github stars for more than 800 projects related to the web technologies.

 In addition, I wanted to keep on learning about the latest technologies and the good practices, building a **real-world** application.